samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      Type "help", "copyright", "credits" or "license" for more information.
      >>>
      ```
-7. In the Python interpreter, import rdkit and mdtraj to ensure there are no errors.
+8. In the Python interpreter, import rdkit and mdtraj to ensure there are no errors.
      ```
      >>> import rdkit
      >>> import mdtraj
+     >>> import click
      ```
-8. Quit the Python interpeter
+9. Quit the Python interpeter
      ```
      >>> quit()
      ```
-9. Run openbabel with the help flag to ensure openbabel has installed properly.
+10. Run openbabel with the help flag to ensure openbabel has installed properly.
 If properly installed the output should look similar to the code block below
      ```
      Singularity> obabel -H
      Open Babel converts chemical structures from one file format to another